harrisj/trump_data/it_modernization/README.md

 - description: a short description of the system
 - risk: a description of the risks from letting DOGE have full access to the system

+# Disclaimer
+I am doing my best to fill in the gaps and collect information on a purposefully murky organization designed to avoid transparency and oversight.
+Mistakes are inevitable; please be aware of the risks and point out any issues to me by filing an Issue on this repo.
+Also, I am not a reporter.
+I only put things in here that have been presented publicly in the media.